Group forum subscription

 Thanks for your patience.

-#7 Updated by Matt Gold almost 10 years ago
+#7 Updated by Matt Gold over 10 years ago

 A quick update to a tangential point: I didn't have time before the conference to update the help page that you pointed to, but it has now been updated and it does include a link to the issues site.
 We need to work more on this page and on the documentation it provides, but it is a start. http://commons.gc.cuny.edu/help/

-#8 Updated by Matt Gold almost 10 years ago
+#8 Updated by Matt Gold over 10 years ago

 - Status changed from Reporter Feedback to Resolved